sagesimhon/608_finalproj/README.md

 ### UPDATES

-4/28/ 18
+4/27/ 18

+1. ESP code uses autoincrementing image ID
+2. server code now keys into `request` with `form`.
+3. TODO: integrate sensor

 1. The request functions take in the x_coords, y_coords, entry_id
 2. The server will display a picture based on the coordinates
 3. I created an autoincrement id, but I did not add it to the post request-- should this id replace kerberos?
 4. TODOS:
-    -unhardcode the kerberos in the server code-- work on implementing autoincrement id -We should also start hacking out the sensors 4/27/18:
+    -~~unhardcode the kerberos in the server code-- work on implementing autoincrement id~~ -We should also start hacking out the sensors 4/27/18:
 1. ESP `POST_request` function is defined